-When you upgrade to Enterprise Security 6.4.x or higher, notable actions for some correlation searches may be disabled.
-If you want these correlation searches to generate notables, you must re-enable the notable actions for the correlation searches.
+When you upgrade to Enterprise Security 6.4.x or higher, notable actions for some correlation searches may be turned off.
+If you want these correlation searches to generate notables, you must turn on the notable actions for the correlation searches.

-Use the following list to identify the correlation searches that may be disabled:
+Use the following list to identify the correlation searches that may be turned off:

 - Access - Account Deleted - Rule